COVID-19 Safety & Massage Therapy: How Bodyworks DW Has Safely Reopened

 Risk Group Screening

 - If you are in a high risk group we strongly encourage you not to schedule an appointment.
 This includes persons over the age of 65, or with any of the top 10 co-morbidities.
 These include: hypertension, diabetes, hyperlipidemia, dementia, coronary artery disease, renal disease, COPD, atrial fibrillation, cancer, and stroke.
-(7) While we understand this may be upsetting to you, the risk of bad to fatal outcomes from COVID-19 infection in this group are significantly higher.
-And while we are fairly confident that our safety measures will prevent us and our clients from getting COVID-19, we cannot guarantee this (nor can any business or institution).
+(7) While we understand this may be upsetting, the risk of bad to fatal outcomes from COVID-19 infection in this group are significantly higher.
+We are fairly confident that our safety measures will prevent us and our clients from getting COVID-19.
+However, we cannot guarantee this (nor can any business or institution).

 Symptom Screening Prior to Appointment